gator1/jepsen/postgres-rds/README.md

 ![Screenshot #4](images/Screen4.png?raw=true "Screenshot #4")

 As you can see from the results, 1364 writes were attempted, and 240 of these were unacknowledged.
 Of those 240 unacknowledged results, 197 of them were failures.
-But 43 of them were recovered when all if the written data was examined at the end.
+But 43 of them were recovered when all of the written data was examined at the end.
 These 43 cases represent the possibility of our problem scenario, albeit with a perhaps exaggerated probability due to slowing down the network.
 But network partitions in the real world could approach this, it depends on network latency, as well as the size and latency of the database transaction in the application itself.

+## Test #2 (very fast network)

 If we push this to the highest possible throughput by dropping out all network slowness we will see best case results.
 This is because our test database transaction consists of inserting a single integer